Australasian Journal of Information Systems

 DATA BASE FOR ADVANCES IN INFORMATION SYSTEMS, published by the Association for Computing Machinery, is a pivotal journal in the field of information systems, offering a platform for researchers and professionals to disseminate innovative findings and emerging trends.
 With its ISSN 0095-0033, this journal encompasses a broad spectrum of topics including data management, information retrieval, and systems architecture, making it a vital resource for scholars and practitioners keen on advancing knowledge in these areas.
 Although not an Open Access journal, it remains accessible through various academic institutions and libraries, maintaining its reputation as a cornerstone of scholarly communication.
 By fostering academic discourse, DATA BASE FOR ADVANCES IN INFORMATION SYSTEMS is committed to enhancing the quality and impact of research in the information systems domain, aiming to inspire the next generation of professionals and researchers.

-Exploring the Frontiers of Information Systems and Management
+Advancing the Frontiers of Information Management

 JOURNAL OF DOCUMENTATION